-- any of the exchange rates applicable to an underlying currency (that is, the exchange rates specified in (a) or (b) above for purposes of the Norwegian krone or the exchange rates specified in (c) or (d) above for purposes of the Swedish krona), is not so quoted on the applicable page indicated above on the pricing date (for purposes of determining the Initial Exchange Rate); or - the calculation agent determines that the scheduled calculation day is not a business day by reason of an extraordinary event, occurrence, declaration, or otherwise, or any of the exchange rates applicable to an underlying currency is not so quoted on the applicable page indicated above on the scheduled calculation day (for purposes of determining the Final Exchange Rate), then the calculation agent will determine the Initial Exchange Rate or the Final Exchange Rate for that underlying currency, as follows:
+- . the Exchange Rate is not quoted on the applicable page indicated above on the pricing date (for purposes of determining the Initial Exchange Rate); or - the calculation agent determines that the scheduled calculation day is not a business day by reason of an extraordinary event, occurrence, declaration, or otherwise, or the Exchange Rate is not quoted on the page indicated above on the scheduled calculation day (for purposes of determining the Final Exchange Rate), then the calculation agent will determine the Initial Exchange Rate or the Final Exchange Rate, as applicable, on the next applicable business day on which the Exchange Rate is so quoted.